TheMikaus/BandTools/AudioBrowserAndAnnotation/INTERFACE_IMPROVEMENT_IDEAS.md

    - Show suggested names in Library table with different color/icon
    - Allow editing suggestions before applying
    - Show confidence score (70%, 85%, etc.)
-   - Click individual suggestions to play comparison audio from reference folder

 2. **Partial Application:**
    - Checkboxes next to each suggestion
    - Apply only selected suggestions
    - "Apply all >80% confidence" button

-3. **Learning Mode:**
-   - When user corrects auto-label, ask "Should this be remembered?"
-   - Build custom fingerprint adjustments over time

-4. **Multi-Algorithm Consensus:**
+3. **Multi-Algorithm Consensus:**
-   - Run all 4 algorithms, show when they agree
+   - Run many algorithms, show when they agree
    - Higher confidence when multiple algorithms agree
    - Warning when algorithms disagree
+   - Allow the user to specify which algorithms to use at one time

 **Why:** Makes auto-labeling less all-or-nothing; builds trust through transparency.